-[We are reposting this article, originally published in December 2014, to help meeting planners think ahead as the World Health Organization and others calculate the risks of the Zika virus.]
+[We are reposting this article, originally published in December 2014, to help meeting planners think ahead as the World Health Organization and others calculate the risks of subsequent outbreaks.]

 The Ebola outbreak is another in a long line of potential threats to meetings and events.
 What if your attendees say they’re too concerned about its potential risk to travel?
 Can you cancel your program?
 What are the legal ramifications?

 As government agencies in the United States and around the world discuss quarantines and restrictions on travel to destinations where Ebola has been diagnosed, meeting organizers are fielding concerns raised by their attendees regarding air-travel safety.

 The meetings industry has faced many challenges to attendee travel over and above the Ebola scare, including terrorism attacks, hurricanes, earthquakes, floods, the SARS epidemic, volcanic ash, strikes and labor disputes, and power outages, to name just a few over the last decade or so.
 What steps should meeting professionals take when assessing whether a meeting should be canceled based on current events — including whether they have the right to terminate their contracts without liability, or cancel and potentially owe money damages?
 What terms should you negotiate and include in future contracts to address the reality that bad things happen to good meetings?
 Here are some guidelines.

 WHY ARE FORCE-MAJEURE CLAUSES SO CONTENTIOUS?